Frequently asked questions ... and the answers!

 What are the requirements to join TPZ?

-- Students must be in 9th or 10th grade when starting at TPZ.
+- Students must be in 10th grade.

 - Students must be at English Level 3 or above.